 The Statue of Liberty does not have a PA system.
 However, in the event of an emergency, the fire alarm can be heard throughout the monument.
 This also includes the outside observation decks of the pedestal.
 Park Rangers and Park Police officers will guide visitors to safe refuge areas when an emergency situation occurs.

-Films and ExhibitsOur 6-minute open-captioned film provides a good introduction on how the Statue of Liberty was created, funded, and restored.
+Films and ExhibitsThe 6-minute open-captioned film provides a good introduction on how the Statue of Liberty was created, funded, and restored.
 This film is located in the Liberty Island Information Center.
-Several exhibits inside the lobby and museum of the monument are tactile, including several sculptures adjacently located outside of the monument.
+There is also a 10-minute open-captioned film in the museum that goes into the details of the Statue of Liberty's history, construction and symbolism.
+Several exhibits inside the museum of the monument are tactile, including several sculptures adjacently located outside of the monument.

 Audio TourThe audio tour program is available in a variety of languages.
 It includes historical accounts on the construction and design of the Statue of Liberty.
 The audio tour program can be used as a guided tour around the perimeter of the monument, and as a narrative to artifacts located within the museum.